RobustRoundRobin/RRR/RRR-spec.md

 its ticker.
 In this way all participants should align on the same time window for a round.
 Yet if there is outage of any kind, each node will independently seek to initiate a new round.

+Note that in geth, when mining, the confirmation of a NewChainHead imediately results a new 'work' request being issued.
+In rororo (as in IBFT) this is where we hook in end of round

 For now the round timeout is configured on the command line.
 Later we can seek to put this in the genesis block and provide a mechanism for changing